Santa Fe 769: Preservation

 In the late 1970s, the ghost town of Madrid was rediscovered by a group of explorers, and the town was soon re-populated as an artist community and tourist attraction.
 While No. 870 was sold off to Santa Fe Springs, California, No. 769 remained in Madrid, and was sold in 1982 to Joe Huber.
-Huber cosmetically restored the locomotive, and moved No. 769 outside its previous storage shed, which was converted to a Theatre as part of Madrid's Old Coal Mine Museum.
+Huber cosmetically restored the locomotive, and moved No. 769 outside its previous storage shed, which was converted to a theatre as part of Madrid's Old Coal Mine Museum.
 No. 769 was facing forward toward the stage as a dramatic backdrop.
 However, No. 769 is in an active flood zone.
 When the town of Madrid experienced floods, No. 769's wheels were buried in deposits of sand and silt, which required the locomotive to be regularly dug out.
 Local road enhancement projects completed in 2010 now prevent severe flooding in Madrid, but 769's wheels remained buried in about one foot of dirt, with the tracks intact underneath.

-Since March 2020, the Old Coal Mine Museum’s new owner, Lori Lindsey, has invited volunteers from the New Mexico Steam Locomotive and Railroad Historical Society (NMS&RHS) and the Cumbres and Toltec Scenic Railroad to help clean and inspect No. 769, with most of the components deemed to be in good condition as a result of the Southwestern United States's dry climate.
+Since March 2020, the Old Coal Mine Museum’s new owner, Lori Lindsey, has invited volunteers from the New Mexico Steam Locomotive and Railroad Historical Society (NMS&RHS) and the Cumbres and Toltec Scenic Railroad to help clean and inspect No. 769, with most of the components deemed to be in good condition as a result of the dry climate in the Southwestern US.
 This work is part of the early process of restoring No. 769 to operating condition.
 Some features of No. 769 remain in disrepair, including the smokebox, which is corroded and filled with sawdust due to the locomotive's uncovered smokestack, and the tender, which has begun to develop cracks.
 Volunteers are currently preparing the locomotive to be moved, either to a temporary shop in Madrid or a roundhouse in Albuquerque, to perform a necessary rebuild on the locomotive, estimated to cost over $1.2 million.
 The Old Coal Mine Museum had originally considered leasing No. 769 to the Santa Fe Southern Railway, in order to operate it there, but it was later discovered that the locomotive is too heavy for the Santa Fe Southern’s trackage and bridges.
 As of 2024, the museum is raising additional funds to reconstruct the old Madrid line to eventually begin their own tourist operation with No. 769.